grafana/beyla/docs/sources/configure/options.md

 creating multiple informers might end up overloading the Kubernetes API.

-Disabling some informers would cause reported metadata to be incomplete, but but will reduce the load of the Kubernetes API.
+Disabling some informers would cause reported metadata to be incomplete, but reduces the load of the Kubernetes API.

 The Pods informer can't be disabled.
 For that purpose, you should disable the whole Kubernetes metadata decoration.